smol-ai/GodMode/README.md

 - https://twitter.com/swyx/status/1658403625717338112
 - https://twitter.com/swyx/status/1663290955804360728?s=20

-## download
+## Simple Download

-either download the precompiled binaries for MacOS: https://github.com/smol-ai/menubar/releases/latest
+You can download the precompiled binaries for MacOS: https://github.com/smol-ai/menubar/releases/latest

-## Install and Run
+## Install and Run from Source

-To install and run the application, follow these steps:
+To install and run from source, follow these steps:

 1. Clone the repository and navigate to the project folder: